antronerds/r2-tutorials/docs/Differential_Expression.md

 Step 4: Finding differentially expressed genes in two groups
 ---------------
 It would be a pretty tedious job to look for all genes whether they are differentially expressed between groups.
 Why not let R2 do the job for you?
-1. Go back to the Main screen, by clicking the link in the upper left corner of the screen.
+1. Go back to the Main screen, by clicking the **R2 Main link** in the upper left corner of the screen.
-2. In field 3 of the R2 step-by-step guide you find two options to find differential expressed gene lists: 'Find Differential expression between two groups' and  Differential expression between multiple groups (Figure 8).
+2. In box 3 of the R2 analysis steps on the main page, you find two options to find differential expressed gene lists: 'Find Differential expression between two groups' and  Differential expression between multiple groups (Figure 11).
 3. Both types of Differential expression modules harbor specific statistical tests.
 Depending on your chosen dataset, number of groups you want to test and the type of data (RNAseq,microarrays) you can choose from several statistical tests.

    ![](_static/images/FindDiff/DifferentialExpression_Selectgroups.png "Figure 11: Selecting Find Differential Expression.")